sous-chefs/dhcp/README.md

 ===========
 * only setup to handle ipv4
 * no generic classification support
-* ddns is tied to my intnernal bind cookbook right now, working on releasing that and getting the tie-ins for ddns to be less implementation specific.
+* ddns is tied to dns_zones databags

 Recipes